Altar Linen

 Footsteps

-A series of presentations by a variety of speakers who can help us as we journey in our Christian faith.
-All are welcome to join us in our parish centre in an informal, friendly, café-style setting, to listen, chat, reflect and take whatever spiritual and actual refreshment is on offer each night.
+Footsteps is a series of presentations by a variety of people who can help us as we journey in our Christian faith.
+We started in 2018, sharing insights, experience and humour and we do it all in a relaxed, friendly, informal way – with a drink and nibbles alongside.
+Do come and join us in our parish centre in an informal, friendly, café-style setting, to listen, chat, reflect on and take whatever spiritual and actual refreshment is on offer each night.

 Contact : Anne-Marie Bailey 0161 456 2213 or send an Email to footsteps2020@mail.com